Britain seals deal to regulate scandal-hungry press

 Ed Miliband, the leader of the opposition Labour party, also said the compromise struck the right balance.

 "The regulator will be independent of the press.
+Secondly, it is a regulator with teeth.
 This is a system that will endure," he told parliament.

+The new system "commands the confidence of the victims and allows the press to hold the powerful to account without abusing its own power," he said.

 Others were less happy.

-In a statement, some of the country's biggest press groups testily said they were unable to give a response because they had been excluded from last-minute talks and needed time to study what had been agreed.

-Noting that early drafts had contained "several deeply contentious issues which have not yet been resolved with the industry", many of the newspapers ran articles that made it clear they were angry about the new regulatory regime and might consider boycotting it.

-They drew encouragement from the official in charge of media freedom at the 57-nation Organization for Security and Cooperation in Europe (OSCE) who said the criminal activities of some journalists "should not be used as an excuse to rein in all print media".
+The official in charge of media freedom at the 57-nation Organization for Security and Cooperation said the criminal activities of some journalists "should not be used as an excuse to rein in all print media".

 "A government-established regulatory body, regardless of how independent it is intended to be, could pose a threat to media freedom," said Dunja Mijatovic at the Vienna-based OSCE.